Guinea-Bissau's escalating crackdown on press freedom – DW – 08/09/2024

 Guinea-Bissau's escalating crackdown on press freedomAugust 9, 2024

 On July 31, a vigil demanding overdue salary payments ended in violence for Djuma Culubali.
-The young Capital FM journalist said she was detained and assaulted by Guinea-Bissau’s rapid intervention force before she could report on the protest.
+The young Capital FM journalist said she was detained and assaulted by the rapid intervention force in Guinea-Bissau before she could report on the protest.

-She told DW that officers arrested her before the event even began and claimed that they beat her until she lost consciousness.
+Culubali told DW that officers arrested her before the event even began, claiming they beat her until she lost consciousness.

-"I was just about to prepare interviews with the protesting teachers when I saw a police car speeding towards us," Culubali recounted.
+"I was just about to prepare interviews with the protesting teachers when I saw a police car speeding toward us," said Culubali.

-"It was a miracle that we weren't all run over by the car," she told DW.
+"It was a miracle that we weren't all run over by the car," she said.
 "The police got out and immediately started beating us.
 Then everything went black."

 Culubali said she had to be treated at the central hospital in Guinea-Bissau and now suffers from severe headaches and facial paralysis.